 - Demonstrate financial need according to federal guidelines.

-In order to apply, submit to Professor Thomas Beebee, Department of Germanic and Slavic Languages and Literatures, Penn State University, the following:
+In order to apply, submit the following to the current Department Head, Penn State University, the following:

 - a copy of Financial Need Statement (undergraduate students only)